4 Safer Alternatives to Sleep Medication for Seniors

 What could be better than waking up well rested after a full night’s sleep, feeling energized and ready to face the day?
 For some seniors – as many as one in three – getting sufficient sleep is something that only happens in their dreams.
 And sadly, it’s a common assumption that lack of sleep is something we just need to accept in our later years – a misconception that Preeti Malani, M.D., chief health officer and professor of medicine at the University of Michigan wants to dispel.
 According to Dr. Malani, “If older adults believe that these changes are a normal, inevitable part of aging, they may not think of it as something to discuss with their doctor.
 And not discussing it can potentially lead to health issues not being identified and managed.”

-In addition, the concern over sleeping medication for seniors extends to herbal remedies and supplements as well, which place older adults at risk for a variety of additional negative effects.
+In addition, the concern over sleep medications for seniors extends to herbal remedies and supplements as well, which place older adults at risk for a variety of additional negative effects.
 Even something as seemingly innocuous as melatonin can react negatively with other common medications, such as those for diabetes and high blood pressure, and cause dizziness and nausea.

 The first step in managing sleep problems for older adults is to talk with a doctor to rule out any underlying conditions (like depression, anxiety, restless leg syndrome, and heart disease, to name just a few) and to receive his/her guidance on how to safely improve sleep.
 Several safer alternatives include: